untemps/svelte-use-drop-outside/README.md

 ### Drag styles

-You may assign a class to the dragged element to customize its display whether it is a clone of the target element or it is an image by using the `dragClassName` prop.
+You may assign a class to the dragged element to customize its display, whether it is a clone of the target element or it is an image, by using the `dragClassName` prop.

+The class declaration will be parsed and set to the `style` attribute of the dragged element to avoid priority issues.
+Thus, you are guaranteed your custom styles override the previous values.

 > Please note the class has to be global